 Tuesday: Our fiction and poetry challenge opens at 12:01 am with an informational post containing the link to submit your post to the nonfiction grid.

-Wednesday: If there’s a microprose challenge grid, it opens at 12:01 am with an informational post containing the prompt, rules, and grid submission link.
+Wednesday: The first Wednesday of each month, the microprose challenge grid opens at 12:01 am with an informational post containing the prompt, rules, and grid submission link.

-At 10:00 pm, all challenge grids close to submissions, and we add a handy post that collects all the grids in one place for the popular vote.
+At 10:00 pm every Wednesday, all challenge grids close to submissions, and we add a handy post that collects all the grids in one place for the popular vote.
 This post also contains our voting and feedback instructions and guidelines.

 Thursday: Popular voting closes at 10:00 pm

 Friday-Saturday: At noon on Friday we announce the winners and top three from the popular vote as well as any editorial staff picks we might have in our “winners’ post.”

 At 6:00 pm on Friday we open the weekend writing showcase grid in our final post of the week.

 How do I submit writing to the challenge grids?

 The first thing you’ll need is a place online to host your writing.
 If you don’t already have a website where you publish and promote your work, you can start one on a free blogging site like WordPress, Blogger, or even Tumblr.
 Most folks at YeahWrite use one of these platforms, because they’re an easy way to publish and manage your work and to get comments.

 The important thing is, each individual piece of writing you submit to YeahWrite’s weekly challenge grids will need its own permanent URL.